lupinelab/kproximate/README.md

 * Assesses the resource requirements from the requests of the unschedulable pods
 * Provisions VMs from a user defined template
 * User configurable cpu, memory and ssh key for provisioned VMs
-* Removes nodes when requested resources can be satisfied by few VMs
+* Removes nodes when requested resources can be satisfied by fewer VMs

 The operator is required to create a Proxmox template configured to join the kubernetes cluster automatically on it's first boot.
 All examples show how to do this with K3S, however other kubernetes cluster flavours theoretically could be used if you are prepared to put in the work to build an appropriate template.